jscharber/deeplake-api/docs/DEEPLAKE_SERVICE_SPEC.md

 ## Conclusion

-This specification provides a complete blueprint for implementing a production-ready Deep Lake Vector Service.
+This specification provides a complete blueprint for implementing a production-ready Tributary AI services for DeepLake.
 The service will be:

 - **Universal**: Works with any programming language
 - **Scalable**: Handles production workloads